Shopping for goods and services

 Be aware however, if you purchase from a person who undertakes infrequent transactions or conducts a one-off transaction, they may not necessarily need to comply with the Australian Consumer Law as it could be considered they are not acting in trade or commerce.

-More information including tips for using sharing economy services can be found here.
+More information including tips for using sharing economy services, go to the ACCC website.

 Guidance material for platform operators and for private operators that use the sharing economy have been developed.